AaronSchulz/WikiDataQueryOrient/README.md

 * HPwAnyV[%list of %PROPERTYID%]
 * haslinks[%list of sitelinks%]

 Note: lists always use commas as separators.
-Note: ranges can be specified like:
+Ranges can be specified like:
 * X TO Y
 * GT X
 * GTE X